-These products are design certified by UL (Underwriters Laboratories) and meet ANSI Z21.10.3 / CSA 4.3 requirements for operation up to 180°F (82°C).
+These products are design certified by UL (Underwriters Laboratories) and meet ANSI Z21.10.3/CSA 4.3 requirements for operation up to 180°F (82°C) as a Category IV water heater.

-Approved for use as a direct vent automatic storage water heater.
+Approved for use as a direct vent automatic instantaneous water heater.